Vulnerability assessment for Azure powered by Qualys

 View and remediate findings

 To view the findings, open the Recommendations page.
-If issues were found, you'll see the recommendation Container registry images should have vulnerability findings resolved.
+If issues are found, you'll see the recommendation Azure registry container images should have vulnerabilities resolved (powered by Qualys).

 Select the recommendation.